ddsky/spoonacular-api-clients/typescript/MealPlanningApi.md

 # **clearMealPlanDay**
 > any clearMealPlanDay(clearMealPlanDayRequest)

-Delete all planned items from the user's meal plan for a specific day.
+Delete all planned items from the user\'s meal plan for a specific day.

 ### Example